JFarjana/E-commerce/README.md

 # E-commerce
-It is a e-commerce website.
+It is an online book store.